sparklingrobots/nano2017/second_draft/meta/Plot.md

 Lo has to solve the puzzle before the bad guys outnumber the good.

-In a world where sound is everything, an amateur historian finds herself at the crux of society--choosing who will win and who will lose.

-After Fiona abandons the religious cult that raised her, she discovers a secret that threatens the very existence of the cult--will she choose them or will she choose herself?

-As the anniversary of the Great Mourning approaches, everything is chaos.
-Dark forces have taken a few Delver towns and now the Delvers are employing the most dangerous weapon they have (Lo) in a desperate gamble to stave off the darkness.
-But Lo doesn't get there in time so by the time the threat is stopped, most of the Delvers are dead.
-Lo and Fi have to bring back society in their own image.
+One woman is recruited to save the world around her--but as she does, she discovers the world may not be worth saving at all.

-I like this summary  -- Lo is the force of creativity that causes some destruction but brings about something marvelous.
+Lo is the force of creativity that causes some destruction but brings about something marvelous.

 The Delvers keep harmony--until one of them is brutally murdered.
-Suddenly, someone they rejected is their only hope for maintaining peace and control--and she's not sure she's on their side.
+Suddenly, someone they once rejected is their only hope for maintaining peace and control--and she's not sure she's on their side.

 After the Great Mourning, society is stable--but a new threat forces an amateur historian to make a difficult choice.